 The short answer is, “Yes”.
 The longer answer is, “Hell Yes.”
 While your Twitter follows and Facebook likes do not factor in Google's page ranking, they do have a direct correlation to the number of visitors your parent website receives.

-Social media shares, while not necessarily having a causal relationship to page ranking, still help to boost the online visibility of your content and can lead to the types of quality links that Google does factor in to their page ranking algorithms.
+Social media shares, while not necessarily having a causal relationship to page ranking, still help to boost the online visibility of your content and can lead to the types of quality links that Google does factor into their page ranking algorithms.

 The debate over social signals and page ranking seems to have come to an end, at least for the time being.
 No doubt the future will bring further changes, as Google finds new ways to incorporate social media data into its page ranking algorithms.

 For the moment, your Facebook likes and Twitter follows have little or no impact on your page ranking.
-However, do keep in mind that share-worthy page will naturally rise in rankings.
+However, do keep in mind that a share-worthy page will naturally rise in rankings.
 This just makes sense from a user experience point of view.

-That being said, your social media presence can still be a force of good, and can be used to build brand identification and drive traffic to your website.
+That being said, your social media presence can still be a force of good and can be used to build brand identification and drive traffic to your website.
 And those are two powerful signals that Google does factor into their page ranking algorithms.